fsocietyinc/containersecurity/new/Intro-Containers/Intracting-with-container.md

 This demonstrates how you can use a volume to store data in a docker container.
 The data will persist even if the container is stopped or deleted, as it is stored in the volume, which is managed by Docker.

-2. Use a bind mount: A bind mount is a file or directory on the host machine that is mounted into a container.
+## Use a bind mount

+A bind mount is a file or directory on the host machine that is mounted into a container.
 This allows you to access data on the host machine from within the container.
 You can create a bind mount using the "-v" flag in the "docker run" command, specifying the path to the file or directory on the host as well as the desired mount point in the container.

 Create a directory on the host machine that you want to use as the bind mount.
 For example: